Ask Slashdot: Are Interactive Computing Devices Addictive?

 Nicholas Carr once argued that "We're training ourselves, through repetition, to be facile skimmers, scanners, and message-processors -- important skills, to be sure -- but, perpetually distracted and interrupted, we're not training ourselves in the quieter, more attentive modes of thought."
 Slashdot readers seem uniquely qualified to address this, so leave your own attentive thoughts in the comments.
 Are interactive computing devices addictive?

-everything Could Be addictive (Score:2)
+everything Could Be addictive (Score:3)

 Yes.
 (Score:1)